 Lesson 1: Project - Innovation Simulation Part 1

 In this unit students will cover information related to computing innovations needed for the Curricular Requirement for the AP Computer Science Principles exam.
-This lesson sets the stage with a simulation.
+This lesson sets the stage for the simulation.

 Warm Up (5 mins)

 - Understand how to conduct research on a computing innovation